-We talk a lot about keeping your kids safe on Halloween, but it’s also important to remember to keep your pets safe.
+We talk a lot about keeping your kids safe on Halloween, but it’s also important to keep your pets safe.

 We asked the experts at University Animal Hospital in Tempe how to keep animals safe around the holidays.